What is Financial Technology? FinTech Definition, Evolution, Examples

 - Mobile payments: 50% popularity rating;

 Any business, which provides financial services using digital technologies, can get the 'fintech' prefix.
 It includes both startups and institutions that have been on the market for a long time and want to keep up with the times.

-A company may choose to adopt innovative financial technology for a number of reasons, such as:
+A company may choose to adopt innovative financial technology for a variety of betterment reasons, such as: